CESP - Counseling, Educational and School Psychology

 CESP 729.
 Theories of Early Childhood Development (3).

 Describes what developmental theories are, what they do, where they come from, how they work and how they are used to explain human nature.
 Uses theoretical assumptions and related research to systematically evaluate developmental theories in terms of their scientific worthiness and their ability to address characteristics of early childhood development.
 Focuses on those theories which helped shape the way we currently view early childhood development as well as significant new perspectives which may shape the way we view it in the future.
-Intended to cover birth through elementary school years of development.
+Covers birth through elementary school years of development.
 Prerequisite: CESP 701 or CLES 801, or equivalent, or instructor's consent.

 CESP 750.
 Workshops in Education (1-6).